hilal1422/disaster-response/README.md

 2. Run the following command in the app's directory to run your web app. python run.py
 3. Go to http://0.0.0.0:3001/

-### Data observations
-As can be seen from test data visualization most of the classes (categories) are highly imbalanced.
-This affects model F1 prediction score.
-One using this project should take this into consideration and apply measures like synthetic data generation, model selection and parameters fine-tuning, etc.